MarkDickinson/shell_scripts/security-audit/README.md

 ## Planned Enhancements

-This will not affect most of you, but on servers running OpenStack it generates a lot of complicated firewall rules such as 'dports nnnn,nnnn,nnnn:nnnn,nnnn (yes, a range can be imbedded in a list as well as unique ports).
-To complicate even further 'dports' is used in iptables with a : range seperator and 'dport' in netfilter with a - range seperator.
-Complicated rules such as that are not handled in V0.17.
-Changes to handle some of that were implemented into V0.18 but it is still a work in progress.

-I have an OpenIndiana VM I fire up occasionally, so support for processing SunOS data collection is partially implemented fom version 0.23 and will be ongoing (as a low priotity when I get time).
+I have an OpenIndiana VM I fire up occasionally, so support for processing SunOS data collection is partially implemented fom version 0.23 and will be ongoing (as a low priority when I get time).
+Outstanding for that is handling the IPF firewall rules used by SunOS, the scripts currently only support iptables and netfilter (firewalld uses netfilter now) when looking for possible issues.

 And anything else I think of as time goes by.
+Always something else that is checked infrequently that can go in here.